highlight/rrweb/guide.md

 You may find some contents on the webpage which are not willing to be recorded, then you can use the following approaches:

-- An element with the class name `.rr-block` will not be recorded.
+- An element with the class name `.highlight-block` will not be recorded.
 Instead, it will replay as a placeholder with the same dimension.
-- An element with the class name `.rr-ignore` will not record its input events.
+- An element with the class name `.highlight-ignore` will not record its input events.
-- All text of elements with the class name `.rr-mask` and their children will be masked.
+- All text of elements with the class name `.highlight-mask` and their children will be masked.
 - `input[type="password"]` will be masked by default.
 - Mask options to mask the content in input elements.